Universally unique identifier: Collisions

 Collision occurs when the same UUID is generated more than once and assigned to different referents.
 In the case of standard version-1 and version-2 UUIDs using unique MAC addresses from network cards, collisions are unlikely to occur, with an increased possibility only when an implementation varies from the standards, either inadvertently or intentionally.

 In contrast to version-1 and version-2 UUIDs generated using MAC addresses, with version-1 and -2 UUIDs which use randomly generated node ids, hash-based version-3 and version-5 UUIDs, and random version-4 UUIDs, collisions can occur even without implementation problems, albeit with a probability so small that it can normally be ignored.
 This probability can be computed precisely based on analysis of the birthday problem.

 For example, the number of random version-4 UUIDs which need to be generated in order to have a 50% probability of at least one collision is 2.71 quintillion, computed as follows:

-This number is equivalent to generating 1 billion UUIDs per second for about 85 years.
-A file containing this many UUIDs, at 16 bytes per UUID, would be about 45 exabytes.
+This number would be equivalent to generating 1 billion UUIDs per second for about 86 years.
+A file containing this many UUIDs, at 16 bytes per UUID, would be about 43.4 exabytes (37.7 EiB).